geoffsdavis/tape-measure/README.md

 A value of 1 would indicated each segment is defined by a single tick, whereas greater than 1 would indicate a segment sub-divided into that many ticks
 * `ticksPerSegment: Int`

 This optional parameter clips a tape measure by value, **NOT** position.
-For instance, in a scrolling tape measure, if you don't want any ticks rendered below a value of 0.0, but also don't want to set any upper value bound, you would pass in a closed range of `0.0...Double.greatestFiniteMagnitude`
+For instance, in a scrolling tape measure, if you don't want any ticks rendered below a **value** of 0.0, but also don't want to set any upper value bound, you would pass in a closed range of `0.0...Double.greatestFiniteMagnitude`.
+This is nil by default, to indicate no value clipping bounds.
 * `valueClippingBounds: ClosedRange<Double>? = nil`

+An offset by **position** (graphical points) of the **origin** (location representing the **value** of 0.0), from the **position** of 0.0 pts.
+This might be useful to stagger the ticks so they don't neatly line up with segments, which span a graphical distance but define units of **value**.
+We'll see an example below.
+This is zero by default, to indicate no offset, so that the **value** of 0.0 would be at the **position** of 0.0 pts.
+* `valueOriginOffset: Double = 0.0`

 ## Output